hojberg/coevolution/manifold-symmetry-spells.md

 ### Chapter ◧ ∙ _An Introduction to Metamagic_

 Metamagic is sometimes considered the foundation of our field.
-Early Rationalist mages discovered the principles of casting and various compositions of effects, but it was the metamages who gave these compositions names and repeatable forms such that they could be recorded and taught.
+It is one thing to uncover the principles of casting and various compositions of effects, but metamages give these compositions names and repeatable forms such that they can be recorded and taught.
 Metamagic is itself a rich field of study, discussed in later volumes, but its most common primitives are _bind_ and _quickbind_, which create new types of spells by combinations of existing effects.
 Metamages capable of mastering these spells are uncommon.

 <a id="bind"></a>
 <details><summary>📖 <b>Bind : </b> Bind records a new spell from any sequence of N turns you can take alone.</summary>